sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 That is why it is a component in most of the actions in the ISA2 programme.
 Building a responsible open Canada is something we can only do ourselves and the best way is to do it together.

-A [Study on open source software governance at the European Commission](https://op.europa.eu/en/publication-detail/-/publication/1aa67278-5464-11ea-aece-01aa75ed71a1) shows that their open source strategy is in line with the best practices from public services and private companies.
+A [Study on OSS governance at the European Commission](https://op.europa.eu/en/publication-detail/-/publication/1aa67278-5464-11ea-aece-01aa75ed71a1) shows that their OSS strategy is in line with the best practices from public services and private companies.
-It confirms that the strengthened policy on the use of open source software is the norm nearly everywhere.
+It confirms that the strengthened policy on the use of OSS is the norm nearly everywhere.
 The study's high-level recommendations are:

 - emphasise the use and benefits of open source;
 - create a dedicated open source entity that fosters and measures strategy adoption;
 - improve procurement and product-management processes;
 - establish an open culture;
-- collaborate with communities and the open source software ecosystem;
+- collaborate with communities and the OSS ecosystem;
 - manage legal/licence/intellectual property rights issues; and
 - enhance and develop the technical infrastructure and services.

-The ESDC Open First Strategy is in line with the [EC Open Source Strategy 2020-2023](https://ec.europa.eu/info/sites/default/files/en_ec_open_source_strategy_2020-2023.pdf) builds on the GC Policy and the GC Digital Standards.
+This strategy is also in line with the [European Commission OSS strategy 2020-2023](https://ec.europa.eu/info/sites/default/files/en_ec_open_source_strategy_2020-2023.pdf) while building on the GC Policies, Directives and the Digital Standards.

 The rest of the world has realized the value of working in the open by default.
 Canada has a policy in line with the world's best approaches.